tusharmarda/OrderConfirmation/README.md

 And then the service sends the invoice later when it gets generated.

 Created as part of assignment round for Meesho interview.

+### To-Do

+1. Implement the separate services to run concurrently instead of single sequential calls from Runner.py
+2. Clean up code so that it follows Python code conventions